blutter/product-api/Readme.md

 # A UI

 An OpenApi interface is provided as a 'poor man's' UI.
 This is accessible via the `/swagger` route.

+# Authentication/Authorization

+The write operations (PUT, POST and DELETE) are only authorized to a user `jb`.

+This user can authenticate (with password `hifi`) using basic authentication. i.e. the header:

+    Authorization:Basic amI6aGlmaQ==